kovidgoyal/calibre/manual/typesetting_math.rst

     :guilabel:`The Lorenz Equations`

 The complete HTML file, with more equations and inline mathematics is reproduced below.
-You can convert this HTML file to EPUB in |app| to end up with an ebook you can distribute easily to other people.
+You can convert this HTML file to EPUB in calibre to end up with an ebook you can distribute easily to other people.

 .. only:: online